ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 2. Make a `PATCH /shares/{share_id}` request.
 Specify the `ETag` hash string for the `If-Match` property in the header.
 Specify the user tags in the `user_tags` property.

    This example updates the file share user tags to `env:test` and `env:prod`.
-Note that the hash string value you obtained from the `ETag` property (W/xxxyyyzzz123) is specified in the `If-Match` header in the call.
+The hash string value that you obtained from the `ETag` property (`W/xxxyyyzzz123`) is specified in the `If-Match` header in the call.

    ```curl
    curl -X PATCH\